ma-za-kpe/Zawadi/README.md

 ## SOLUTION

  Build a solution where people can buy for others goodies, conviniently using a mobile application regardless of their location..

+ ## OBJECTIVES FOR WEEK 4
+ Implemented  a swipe right gesture. and added the sms feature on swipe.

 ## Technologies and frameworks used